 Lorazepam is also used for the off-label treatment of:

 - status epilepticus, or severe seizures

-Alprazolam can cause memory impairment, dry mouth, or low blood pressure.
-It can also increase the risk of mania, or excitability and difficulty sleeping, in people who have bipolar disorder.
+For example, Xanax can cause memory impairment.
+It can also increase the risk of mania or excitability and difficulty sleeping in people who have bipolar disorder.

-Benzodiazepines can be physically and psychologically habit-forming.
-This is more likely at higher doses and in patients with a history of substance abuse.
-Benzodiazepines are intended for short-term use only.
+Benzodiazepines, such as lorazepam and Xanax, can be physically and psychologically habit-forming.
+This is more likely at higher doses and if you have a history of substance abuse.

-The risk of dependence, or developing a tolerance to these medications, increases the longer you use them.
+The risk of dependence on these medications or tolerance to them increases the longer you use them.
 The risk also increases as you age.
-The drugs may have a longer action in older adults.

 Withdrawal symptoms can occur if you stop taking these medications abruptly.
 Symptoms of withdrawal may include:

 Talk to your doctor before stopping either medication.
 Your doctor can help you taper off slowly.

 Lorazepam and Xanax are both effective in treating anxiety for a short time.
 But they also have many other uses, which are specific to each drug.
 Additionally, the side effects of each drug are similar, but not exactly the same.

 To help decide the drug that’s best for you, your doctor will consider the condition you have as well as your medical history and the other drugs you take.
 It’s not always clear why one medication works better for some people than for others.
 If the drug you end up using doesn’t work out, your doctor may change the dose or try other benzodiazepine medications that may help.